 There are many decisions that go into deciding what types of fringe benefits to offer, as well as how they impact taxes.
 Here’s what you need to know.

 Fringe benefits come in many forms, from having a company cell phone to covering the costs associated with getting a degree.
 Here are a few ways fringe benefits exist.

 - Commuting assistance: A company car, transit passes or parking.

 - Technology: Things like cell phones, computers, laptops and other gear to get your work done.

 - Free snacks and meals: In-office lunches or a flexible spending account to cover out-of-office meals.

-- Moving expenses: Getting covered if you have to move to do your job.
+- Moving expenses: Covering certain expenses if you have to relocate for your job.
 This varies by company.
 Some have a limit on how much to spend on moving expenses, some will cover only packing and moving-related costs.
 Others will cover temporary housing until you can find something permanent.

 - Family assistance: Help covering adoption expenses, child care costs, dependent care assistance, life insurance, parental leave.

-- Health savings accounts (HSAs): A savings account where contributions, earnings, and withdrawals are tax-free.
+- Health savings accounts (HSAs): A healthcare reimbursement savings account where contributions, earnings, and withdrawals are tax-free.